-To minimize the tension there are some actions that you can take before the swing and during the swing.
+To minimize the tension, you can take some actions before and during the swing.

 Building a pre-shot routine that you follow on every shot.
 Most professional golfers have a pre-shot routine where they take a few practice shots and some deep breaths to calm them down.
-This is the time that you can visualize your shot shape and where you want it to land.
+This is when you can visualize your shot shape and where you want it to land.

-When addressing the ball take a few waggles to free up any tension still left in your arms.
+- Perform a few arm waggles.
+When addressing the ball, take a few waggles to free up any tension still left in your arms.

+- Check your grip pressure.
 Having a fluid swing will aid you in getting the highest clubhead speed.
-Ensure that your grip pressure on the club is not too tight as this will restrict the flow of the swing.
+Ensure that your grip pressure on the club is not too tight, as this will restrict the swing flow.

-Avoid standing over your golf ball for too long as this will allow doubts and tension to creep back into your mind.
+- Execute your shot confidently.
+Avoid standing over your golf ball for too long, as this will allow doubts and tension to creep back into your mind.

-Begin the backswing by building resistance in your lower body and turn around the trailing leg.
+Begin your backswing by building resistance in your lower body and turning around the trailing leg.
 At this stage, your weight should be slightly more towards your back leg and your trailing foot pushed into the ground.
 This will create the torque that you will require for the downswing.

 Extend your arms to push the clubhead as far as possible away from your head.

-By extending your arms and creating lag it creates a wide arc that will enable you to have a longer distance from the top of your backswing to the point of impact.
+Extending your arms and creating lag creates a wide arc that will enable you to have a long distance from the top of your backswing to the point of impact.

 Swing back as far as possible without creating stress on your upper body.
-To achieve more distance in the backswing you can lift your leading heel slightly.
+You can lift your leading heel slightly to achieve more distance in the backswing.

-For maximum power and speed, you should initiate your downswing with your lower body and not with your arms or upper body.
+You should initiate your downswing with your lower body and not with your arms or upper body for maximum power and speed.

-Create lag by keeping your wrists cocked and pulling the grip towards your leading side and then upwards.
+Create lag by keeping your wrists cocked, pulling the grip towards your leading side, and then upwards.
 See the video for more detail.

 Maximum speed should be a point of impact and not during your downswing.
-To avoid casting the club during your backswing it is recommended that you keep your wrists cocked until the last possible moment.
+To avoid casting the club during your backswing, you must keep your wrists cocked until the last possible moment.